OSGeo/gdal/src/subsetting_resampling_reprojection.rst

         1. Use the ``--input-nodata`` and ``--add-alpha`` options

-        2. Use `gdal raster overview add <https://gdal.org/en/stable/programs/gdal_raster_overview_add.html>`__ or think to a format whose generation with GDAL automatically includes overviews.
+        2. Use `gdal raster overview add <https://gdal.org/en/stable/programs/gdal_raster_overview_add.html>`__ or use a format whose generation with GDAL automatically includes overviews.

 ==> :ref:`solution_reproject`.